applied-crypto-lab/mal-ext-circuits/README.md

-This repository corresponds to the implementation in the article "**Efficiently Compiling Secure Computation Protocols From Passive to Active Security: Beyond Arithmetic Circuits**" published in the Proceedings on Privacy Enhancing Technologies (PoPETs), Vol. 2024.
+This repository corresponds to the implementation in the article "**Efficiently Compiling Secure Computation Protocols From Passive to Active Security: Beyond Arithmetic Circuits**" published in the Proceedings on Privacy Enhancing Technologies (PoPETs), Vol. 2024, Issue 1.

 The code is a fork of PICCO, The complete motivation, design, and analysis of PICCO can be found in the [2013 CCS paper](https://doi.org/10.1145/2508859.2516752), and the main PICCO repository can be found at https://github.com/applied-crypto-lab/picco.